A lot or a little?

 Is it any good?

-This is one of those movies where all the planets align: a top-notch crew (director Gil Kenan; executive producers Steven Spielberg and Robert Zemeckis), memorable voices that fit the characters perfectly; and a great story, ingenious backstory, and twisty-turny ending.
+Monster House boasts a top-notch crew, memorable voices that fit the characters perfectly, a great story, an ingenious backstory, and a twisty-turny ending.
+This is one of those movies where all the planets align.
 The motion-capture animation is the same as that used in The Polar Express, where the characters have so much personality you feel like you're watching real people.
 But even more important is the story, which is approaching Pixar quality.
 The characters and animation revolve around the story, rather than the other way around.

 Families can talk about what the kids could have done differently.